-Joe Biden Has ‘No Intention’ Of Meeting With Donald Trump, Commentator Says
+Joe Biden Has 'No Intention' Of Meeting With Donald Trump, Commentator Says

 "Most recent presidents have met with their successors much sooner.
 President Barack Obama hosted Trump at the White House two days after the 2016 election.
 George W. Bush showed Obama the Oval Office less than a week after Election Day in 2000," the publication noted.

-Nevertheless, Politico claimed at the time that Biden and Trump’s advisers were speaking to each other despite the rift between the two leaders.
+Nevertheless, Politico wrote at the time that Biden and Trump's advisers were speaking to each other despite the rift between them.

-Biden is set to be inaugurated next week, and the president said he will not be attending in one of his final tweets on Twitter before he was banned permanently.
+Biden is set to be inaugurated next week, and the president said he will not be attending the event in one of his final Twitter posts before getting banned from the platform.